We are at the beginning of an exciting new phase of WordPress development.

 Over the last several years, the WordPress team has been working hard to provide a new block system for creating WordPress posts and themes.

 The main part of that effort is now complete, and we’re entering a new phase.
-Here at MetaSlider, we’re excited because this may lead to improvements for the Media Manager in WordPress.
+Here at MetaSlider, we’re excited because this may lead to improvements for the Media Library in WordPress.
 There’s a lot of room for upgrades in how WordPress handles images and files.
+The block editor has introduced nice improvements such as duotone filters and aspect ratios, but there’s room for more.

 Some Background on the Gutenberg Project